shehab267/finding-coach/README.md

 ## Introduction

-this is a Vue SPA 'single page application' for connecting mentors with mentees where they can sign up, log In, and connecting each other by sending requests.
+This is a Vue SPA 'single page application' for connecting mentors with mentees where they can sign up, log In, and connecting each other by sending requests.

 ## Technologies